Sing Deborah Hudson

 What can I expect from my first singing or public speaking lesson?

-I will show you the very basics of how we communicate vocally.
-I’ll make an assessment/plan of what we can do together to improve things for you and discuss some goals.
-Then I’ll give you a few simple exercises to practice.
+I will show you the very basics of how we communicate vocally then make an assessment/plan of what we can do together.
+We can also discuss some goals.
+I’ll give you a few simple exercises to practice at home.

 It depends!
-From zero to singing is possible within an hour but it is very much determined by how tight your muscles are and how much experience you have had already.
-I give you exercises to do between lessons so the more you practice the faster you can progress!
+From zero to singing songs normally takes a few sessions but it is very much determined by how tight your muscles are and how much experience you have had already.
+Also the more you practice the faster you can progress.
 For public speakers the exercises are just as important – particularly in relation to posture.

 How do I know if this is a healthy way to sing?

-I base my techniques on my own continuous training which is informed by the most up-to-date research, together with our natural sound-making processes, tried, tested and developed over the years.
+I base my techniques on my own continuous training which is informed by the most up-to-date research but based on our natural sound-making processes.
 Everything we work on has to make sense to you, feel right and follow a logic.
 If there is anything you don’t understand you must tell me.
-I am there to help so if it’s not clear that’s on me!

 How does my body respond to training?